flutter/flutter/CONTRIBUTING.md

  * An ssh client (used to authenticate with GitHub).
  * Python (used by some of our tools).
  * The Dart SDK (see [Issue #54](https://github.com/flutter/flutter/issues/54) about downloading the Dart SDK automatically).
+Note: If you're also working on the Flutter engine, you can use the copy of the Dart SDK in `.../engine/src/third_party/dart-sdk/dart-sdk`.
    - [https://www.dartlang.org/downloads/archive/](https://www.dartlang.org/downloads/archive/)
- * The Android platform tools (see [Issue #55](https://github.com/flutter/flutter/issues/55) about downloading the Android platform tools automatically):
+ * The Android platform tools (see [Issue #55](https://github.com/flutter/flutter/issues/55) about downloading the Android platform tools automatically).
+   Note: If you're also working on the Flutter engine, you can use the copy of the Android platform tools in `.../engine/src/third_party/android_tools/sdk/platform-tools`.
    - Mac: `brew install android-platform-tools`
    - Linux: `sudo apt-get install android-tools-adb`